Naypyidaw: Hotel zone

 The Hotel zone has a handful of villa-style hotels on the hilly outskirts of the city.
 There are twelve hotels located in or near Naypyidaw.
 Eight of these are located within the Naypyidaw Hotel Zone, and two are located in Laeway (Lewe) on the Yangon-Mandalay Road.
 Forty villas were constructed near the Myanmar Convention Centre in preparation for the 25th ASEAN summit conducted in Naypyidaw in November 2014.
-Construction of the villas was begun in 2010 by the government.
+Construction of the villas began in 2010 by the government.
 However, funds were limited, so the project was later put out to tender for completion by private sector investors.
 A total of 348 hotels and 442 inns were constructed to house the athletes and spectators of the 2013 Southeast Asian Games, which was hosted in Naypyidaw.